 In June 2019, we searched many databases for randomised controlled trials comparing CBT to no treatment or other treatments.
 Randomised controlled trials use a random method (like tossing a coin) to decide whether people get different treatments or no treatment.

 We found four small studies including a total of 115 young men exhibiting harmful sexual behaviour.
 In two studies, participants were aged 12 to 18 years old.
-The fourth study just described them as "adolescents".
+In the other two studies the male participants were simply described as "adolescents".

 Three studies were conducted in the USA and one in South Africa.
 Studies were short.
 One lasted two months; two lasted three months; one lasted six months.
 We do not know who funded these studies.